Roly5573/Advice-Project/README.md

 - Important advice Links and active Telephone Numbers on mobile devices.
 ![help_and_advice](assets/rmedia/readme_helpadvice.png)
 ## Appointments with booking links
-- Fully Responsive Bootstrap 5.2 cards and submit buttons, reconfigured to a consistent fit with images and maps, as well as links for appointment bookings.
+- Fully Responsive Bootstrap 5.2 cards and submit buttons, reconfigured to a consistent fit with images and Google Maps, as well as links for appointment bookings.
 ![appointments](assets/rmedia/readme_appointments.png)
 ## Cost of Living Information and Video
 - More about Citizens Advice with embedded Video and link to [Cost-of-Living Data Dashboard](https://public.flourish.studio/story/1634399/)